MatteoTiberia/GRD423/README.md

 # GRD423
 <h1> Matteo Tiberia
-<h1> This repository will be used for an introduction for keeping coding information for ongoing changin assignments
+<h1> This repository will be used as an introduction for using the github application
  <h2> Assignments